Home

 Affinity diagramming gave us valulable insights and allowed us to refine our problem statement:

-Finding a sublet in NYC is a difficult, overwhelming, and an anxiety-inducing experience for students with little time to spare.
+Finding a sublet in NYC is a difficult, overwhelming, and anxiety-inducing experience for students with little time to spare.

 3. Storyboarding